 For the first time since 1976, the Cincinnati Art Museum will stay open on Monday, Sept.
 2, 11 a.m.–5 p.m., to bid farewell to the popular special exhibition.

 Admission is free, but donations are accepted.

-From giant mutant art vehicles and creative costuming to immersive gallery-sized installations, “No Spectators: The Art of Burning Man” is now underway at at the Cincinnati Art Museum.
+From giant mutant art vehicles and creative costuming to immersive gallery-sized installations, here’s what to expect at “No Spectators: The Art of Burning Man” at the Cincinnati Art Museum.

 Consistent with the Burning Man principle of gifting, “No Spectators: The Art of Burning Man” will be on view to the public for free.
 General admission to the Cincinnati Art Museum is also free.

 “It is one of the most influential movements in contemporary American art and culture,” said Cameron Kitchin, Cincinnati Art Museum’s Louis and Louise Dieterle Nippert Director.
 “The visual culture created in conjunction with the Burning Man gathering each year is a democratic and inclusive model of artistic expression.
 Working with the thinkers and artists who create the culture challenges the very notion of an art museum.”

 >> BEST OF DAYTON 2018: Complete list of winners

 The exhibition will take over much of the museum, exploring the maker culture, ethos, principles and creative spirit of Burning Man.
 The exhibition was organized by Nora Atkinson, the Lloyd Herman Curator of Craft at the Smithsonian American Art Museum; it debuted at the museum’s Renwick Gallery in spring 2018.

 >> WORTH THE DRIVE: Ohio ice cream trail starts with a local favorite